oomph-lib/oomph-lib/CONTRIBUTING.md

    >>> git pull origin feature/add-new-important-headers
    ```
    will pull these formatting changes back into your local repository.
 To avoid merge conflicts
-   it's a good habit to do this immediately after pushing anything to your remote repository.
+   it's a good habit to do this a few minutes after pushing anything to your remote repository.

 6. Now go to the GitHub webpage for your remote forked repository
    (https://github.com/JoeCoolDummy/oomph-lib/) and click on the button with a branch symbol and the text "`main`":